 Another excellent communication tactic is "Repeat," as in repeating another's statement and/or opinion.
 Reiterating another's statement and/or opinion can solidify understanding amongst parties by opening a discussion of interpretation.
 Repetition in the form of putting their statement in your own familiar terms can be a way to see if there is a mutual understanding and possibly provide constructive feedback.
 It is important to use this tactic without condescension.
-Misunderstanding can easily occur during verbal discussions.
-Having the parties write their concerns and stance on issues may help clarify the situation for everyone involved and when briefing up to management.
+Misunderstanding can occur during verbal discussion.
+Having the parties write their concerns and stance on issues may also help clarify the situation.